KennedyIDK/bash-scripts/.functions/README.md

 # Setup

-Required functions are sourced by a loop in the `setup_and_depencencies` function at the top of the script:
+Required functions are sourced by a loop in the `setup_and_dependencies` function at the top of the script:

 ```bash
 setup_and_dependencies() {